NFL

 Spread

 Scroll through my top starts and sits at each position.
-I do my best to avoid picking elite players for “Start ‘Em” to make it more fun and informative.
-(And don’t miss my Fire & Ice chart at the bottom of this page.)
+I do my best to avoid picking elite players for “Start ‘Em” to make it more actionable.

 Don’t forget to use this and our terrific fantasy football rankings to help you set your lineups this week.